MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-macos.md

 ## BYOD: Device enrollment

 Use for personal or bring your own devices (BYOD).
-Not a traditional "enrollment" method, as it uses an app configuration profile.
-This option manages apps on the device.
-Devices aren't enrolled.

 ---
 | Feature | Use this enrollment option when |